JakeSidSmith/react-reorder/README.md

 ## About

-React Reorder is a React component that allows the user to drag-and-drop items in a list (horizontal / vertical) or a grid.
+React Reorder is a React component that allows the user to drag-and-drop items in a list (horizontal / vertical), or a grid.
+You can also allow dragging items from one list to another.

 It fully supports touch devices and auto-scrolls when a component is being dragged (check out the [demo](http://jakesidsmith.github.io/react-reorder/)).

 It also allows the user to set a hold time (duration before drag begins) allowing additional events like clicking / tapping to be applied.

-Version 3 adds the ability to drag items between multiple lists.

 ## Installation